vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 He commented on the following works :

 1. TATTVA PRAKĀśIKĀ.
 2. TATTVA SANGRAHA.
-3. TATTVA TRAYA NIRŅAYA.
+3. TATTVA TRAYA NIRṇAYA.
 4. RATNA TRAYA.
 5. BHOGA KÄRIKĀ.
 6. NĀDA KĀRIKĀ.
 7. MRGENDRA VRTTI.

 He wrote the following independent works, but we know them only from his own reference to them in the concluding lines of his commentary on the Ratna Traya in which he calls himself a Kavīśvara 1 :